mkatras11/Action_Detection_mmaction2/README.md

 - `--show`: Whether to show predictions with `cv2.imshow`.
 - `DISPLAY_HEIGHT`: The height of the display frame.
 - `DISPLAY_WIDTH`: The width of the display frame.
 - `PREDICT_STEPSIZE`: Make a prediction per N frames.
-Default: 8.
 - `CLIP_VIS_LENGTH`: The number of the draw frames for each clip.
 In other words, for each clip, there are at most `CLIP_VIS_LENGTH` frames to be draw around the keyframe.
-DEFAULT: 8.

 Example: